Ksimi/Russia_in_out/README.md

 The Great Circles dashboard menu allows a user to select the following parameters:

-..* Type of border crossing (into Russia, into Russia – by population, out of Russia, crossing balance) ..* Number of top countries for showing on the map/populating the top countries list ..* Date in quarterly increments
+* Type of border crossing (into Russia, into Russia – by population, out of Russia, crossing balance)
+* Number of top countries for showing on the map/populating the top countries list
+* Date in quarterly increments
-..* Map view with some pre-selected layers from the map provider list for Leaflet
+* Map view with some pre-selected layers from the map provider list for Leaflet

-The map itself is interactive on hover and shows the detailed crossing stats per country.
+The map itself is **interactive on hover** and shows the detailed crossing stats per country.

 The Great Circles dashboard also shows the following data:

-•	Total border crossings + line chart
+* Total border crossings + line chart
-•	YOY change in border crossings + bar chart
+* YOY change in border crossings + bar chart
-•	RUB/EUR currency exchange rate + line chart
+* RUB/EUR currency exchange rate + line chart
-•	YOY change in FX rate + bar chart
+* YOY change in FX rate + bar chart
-•	Top countries list
+* Top countries list

 A user can also start an animated sequence of quarterly views when a “play” button on the date selection is clicked.

-Mini Pie Charts dashboard
+## Mini Pie Charts dashboard

-The Mini Pie Charts dashboard is using the leaflet.minicharts package for showing the pie charts with the traffic type split by country on the World map
+The Mini Pie Charts dashboard is using the leaflet.minicharts package for showing the pie charts with the traffic type split by country on the World map.

 The Mini Pie Chars dashboard menu allows a user to select the following parameters:

-•	Type of border crossing (into Russia, out of Russia)
+* Type of border crossing (into Russia, out of Russia)
-•	Pie chart mode (total and by transport type with multi-selection possible)
+* Pie chart mode (total and by transport type with multi-selection possible)
-•	Transport type (multi-selection possible)
+* Transport type (multi-selection possible)
-•	Pie chart sizes
+* Pie chart sizes
-•	Map view as per map provider list for Leaflet
+* Map view as per map provider list for Leaflet
-•	Date in quarterly increments (with the date controls on the map itself) A user can also start an animated sequence of quarterly pie chart views when a “play” button on the map is clicked.
+* Date in quarterly increments (with the date controls on the map itself)

+A user can also start an animated sequence of quarterly pie chart views when a “play” button on the map is clicked.